The numbers paint a clear picture of the grim state of American’s personal finances.

 Now, what should you do if your score isn’t looking great?
 Should you ignore it and submit applications anyway?
 Don’t!

 You see, every time you apply for a loan, the lender will make a credit score check.
 The hit will show on your report.
 If the lender rejects, you go to another lender, who also makes the check and rejects.
 Accumulating these hits on your report tells your future lenders that you’re probably under financial pressure because you’re making several credit applications.
+That’s why lenders who provide loans with no credit check are a good option, as their loans will not hurt your credit score.

 The savviest thing to do is take steps to build your credit.
 It can take some time, but it’s absolutely doable.
 Pay your bills on time, clear your current credit card balances, ensure there aren’t any errors in your report (if there are any errors, get them corrected).